The Big Pitch

 * 12.04 - Petulant Porcupine

 "Modest Mouse."
 Well.
 Clearly someone on the Ubuntu team is an indie music fan.
 Now when I first heard the news, I thought it was quaint and all; pop-culture crossovers always are.
 After a little bit more thought though, I imagine that this particular name would hurt both Ubuntu and the band, at least from a search perspective.
-It’s already happening right now: typing "ubuntu modest mouse" on Google gives you a weird mishmash of music-related and Linux-related links.
+It’s already happening right now: typing "" on Google gives you a weird mishmash of music-related and Linux-related links.
 What happens when Ubuntu actually releases "Modest Mouse," or when Modest Mouse releases a new album?
 Absolute chaos, folks, absolute chaos.

 Scenes from a Rally